burhanudinrabbani666/java-script/notes/oop/02-oop-in-javascript.md

 ### 3 Ways of Implementing Prototypal Inheritance in JavaScript

-how to we actually ccreate prtoypes? and how do we link objects to prototypes? how can we create new object, without having classes?
+how to we actually ccreate protoypes? and how do we link objects to prototypes? how can we create new object, without having classes?

 ##### 1️⃣ Constructor functions